gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 date: 2013-01-03
 description:
 draft: false
+images: [ /electronics/circuit-design/sallen-key-filters/low-pass-variable-gain-sallen-key-filter-schematic.png ]
-lastmod: 2022-09-21
+lastmod: 2022-09-28
-tags: [ electronics, circuit design, filters, active filters, low-pass, high-pass, bode plot, frequency response, Sallen-Key, voltage-controlled voltage source, VCVS, cutoff frequency ]
+tags: [ electronics, circuit design, filters, active filters, low-pass, high-pass, bode plot, frequency response, Sallen-Key, voltage-controlled voltage source, VCVS, cutoff frequency, multiple feedback, MFB ]
 title: Sallen-Key Filters
 type: page
 ---

 ## Overview

 The Sallen-Key filter is one of the **most popular active 2nd-order analogue filters topologies**[^bib-analog-devices-ch8-analog-filters].
 It can be configured as a low-pass, high-pass, band-pass or band-stop filter.
 Also called a _Sallen and Key_ filter.
 It was first introduced in 1955 by R.P.
 Sallen and E.L.
 Key of MIT's Lincoln Labs, whose last names give this filter it's name.
 It is a _filter topology_, and defines the components and connections between them to realize a 2nd order filter.
 Various _filter tunings_ such as Butterworth, Bessel and Chebyshev can be implemented using the Sallen-Key topology.

+{{% figure src="low-pass-variable-gain-sallen-key-filter-schematic.png" width="300px" caption="The schematic for a variable-gain low-pass Sallen-Key filter." %}}

-It has low _component spread_ (low ratios of highest to lowest capacitor and resistor values).
+The Sallen-Key filter has **low _component spread_** (low ratios of highest to lowest capacitor and resistor values).
 It also has a high input impedance and low output impedance, allowing for multiple filters to be chained together without intermediary buffers.

-The performance of a Sallen-Key filters does not depend that much on the performance of the op-amp.
+The **performance of a Sallen-Key filters does not depend that much on the performance of the op-amp**.
 This is because the op-amp is used as an amplifier, rather than an integrator, which minimizes the gain-bandwidth requirements of the op-amp[^bib-analog-devices-ch8-analog-filters].
+However there are high-frequency limitations to the Sallen-Key filter, which are explained in more detail below.

-One disadvantage of the Sallen-Key filter is that the Q of the filter is very sensitive to component variations, which can be a problem, especially for high-Q filter sections.
+One disadvantage of the Sallen-Key filter is that the **Q of the filter is very sensitive to component variations**, which can be a problem, especially for high-Q filter sections.

 The Sallen-Key filter is closely related to a _voltage-controlled voltage source (VCVS)_ filter.
-Some literature makes the distinction of a Sallen-Key filter having unity gain, and the VCVS filter including non-unity gain by connecting a resistor divider from the output to the inverting terminal of the op-amp.
+Some literature makes the **distinction of a Sallen-Key filter having unity gain, and the VCVS filter including non-unity gain** by connecting a resistor divider from the output to the inverting terminal of the op-amp.
 However we will consider them one and the same for the purpose of analysis, as the unity-gain version is a special subtype of the generalized variable-gain version.

 Another popular alternative to the Sallen-Key topology is the Multiple Feedback (MFB) topology[^bib-ti-active-low-pass-filter-design].